buddhist-uni/buddhist-uni.github.io/_content/monographs/radical-hope_lear-jon.md

 > When the buffalo went away the hearts of my people fell to the ground and they could not lift them up again.
 After this nothing happened.

-What happens when all of your culture's ways of meaning disappear?
+What happens after all your culture's ways of making meaning disappear?
 How can you move forward when the future is literally inconceivable?

-A philosophical meditation on the courageous life of the great Apsáalooké (Crow Indian), Chief Plenty Coups.
+A philosophical meditation on the courageous life of the great Apsáalooké (Crow Indian) Chief Plenty Coups.